 “CURED is not just a brilliantly told story, it is a call to honor our legacy of activism and empowerment by continuing the fight to end conversion therapy once and for all.” —Mathew Shurka, Co-Founder & Chief Strategist, Born Perfect

-We have participated in more than 125 outreach screenings and panel discussions.
-Hosts during the past year have included OutRight International, History UnErased, SAGE, The LGBT Congressional Staff Association, AARP, Santa Fe Pride, UCLA’s Open Mind Series, Wisconsin Psychiatric Association, Children’s Health Council, National Action Network, and the Texas Association of School Boards (TASB).
+We have participated in more than 150 outreach screenings and panel discussions.
+Hosts during the past few years have included OutRight International, History UnErased, SAGE, The LGBT Congressional Staff Association, AARP, Santa Fe Pride, UCLA’s Open Mind Series, Wisconsin Psychiatric Association, Children’s Health Council, National Action Network, Mental Health Partnerships, National Association of Social Workers, and the Texas Association of School Boards (TASB).
 Prior screening hosts have included The National LGBTQ Task Force, PFLAG, The Trevor Project, Born Perfect, The Juneau Suicide Prevention Coalition, New York City Health + Hospitals, The Southeast Idaho Area Health Education Center, and Hispanic Heritage Foundation.
 We will continue to use the film as a centerpiece to engage in discussions about anti-LGBTQ legislation around the country.

-In recent months, American diplomats presented the film at the U.S. embassy in Beijing and at several consulates throughout China.
+In recent months, American diplomats presented the film at the U.S. Embassy in Beijing and at several consulates throughout China, the U.S. Embassy in Warsaw, and the U.S. Embassy in Tokyo.
 These screenings, which were free and open to the public, are among many that have taken place outside the United States over the past two years.
 It has been heartening to us that CURED is connecting with international audiences in addition to viewers in the U.S. Co-directors Patrick Sammon and Bennett Singer have also traveled to participate in many in-person events around the world.
-So far, in-person events have been held in London, England; Zurich, Switzerland; Florence, Italy; Vancouver, BC; Bedford, NY; Pelham, NY; Tucson, AZ; Santa Fe, NM; Seattle, WA; Washington, DC; and other cities.
+So far, in-person events have been held in London, England; Zurich, Switzerland; Florence, Italy; Vancouver, BC; Berlin, Germany; Cologne, Germany; Warsaw, Poland; Bedford, NY; Pelham, NY; Tucson, AZ; Santa Fe, NM; Seattle, WA; Washington, DC; and other cities.

 The following elements are part of the Outreach & Engagement Campaign: